FMajdali/Collaboration-and-Competition-RL/README.md

 - Windows (64-bit): https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip

-# DDPG:
+# MDDPG:
-DDPG or Deep Deterministic Policy Gradient is the algorithem used in this project to solve the enviroment, DDPG is a different kind of actor-critic method, and it could be seen as an approximate DQN instead of an actual actor-critic, because the critic in DDPG is used to approximate the maximizer over the Q values of the next state and not as a baseline.
+MDDPG is a variation of DDPG or Deep Deterministic Policy Gradient for multi-agent enviroments, MDDPG is the algorithm used in this project to solve the enviroment.
+DDPG is a different kind of actor-critic method, and it could be seen as an approximate DQN instead of an actual actor-critic, because the critic in DDPG is used to approximate the maximizer over the Q values of the next state and not as a baseline.
 One of the limitations of the DQN agent is that it is not straightforward to use in continuous action spaces In DDPG we use two deep neural networks, we call one the actor and the other one is the critic:
 -  Actor: takes the state S as input, and outputs the optimal policy deterministically, the output is the best believed action for any given state unlike the discrete case where the output is a probability distribution over all possible actions, the actor is basically learning the argmax Q(s,a)